Leslie-Ann Seon

-Leslie-Ann Seon (born 1963 or 1964) is a Grenadian lawyer and politician.
+Leslie-Ann Seon is a Grenadian lawyer and politician.

+Seon was 54 years old in 2017, so she was born about 1962-1964.
+Seon has a law degree from University of the West Indies and legal education certificate from Hugh Wooding Law School.
+She has been admitted to bars in Grenada, Barbados and British Virgin Islands.

-Seon has a law degree from University of the West Indies and was the President of the Senate from 2004 to 2006 during the administration of Keith Mitchell.
+She was appointed the President of the Senate from 2004 to 2006 during the administration of Keith Mitchell.
 She is the founder and principal attorney at Grenada law firm Seon & Associates and an executive at Grenada-based Republic Bank.

+She is a former deputy chairman of Grenada Airports Authority.